 2 Min ReadBy Jeff Owens

-Want to learn more about hammer-ons?
-Check out these videos from Fender Play.
-And if you're not a Fender Play member yet, click here for a free trial.
+If you'd like to learn more about your guitar or bass and how to keep them sounding great, check out the hundreds of lessons over on Fender Play.
+And if you're not a member yet, click here for a free trial.

 Don’t miss out!